theopn/theovim/README.md

 ### Spell Check

-- Spell check is supported for English using the Vim built-in spell check feature.
+- English spell check is supported via the Vim built-in spell check feature.
 Use the `:h spell` for more information
-- Spell check is enabled in text buffers (`*.txt`, `*.md`, `*.tex`, etc.).
+- Spell check is enabled by default in text filetypes (`*.txt`, `*.md`, `*.tex`, etc.).
-    You can use toggle spell check binding (or `:set spell`/ `:set spell!` to toggle spell check globally) to turn spell check on other buffers
+    - You can turn spell check on in other buffers using the toggle keybinding

 - `C-s`: **[s]pell**
     - (insert): Fix the nearest spelling error and put the cursor back